Flooristics, LLC

 Share Button

-mildew
+mildew on vinal

 When grayish stains appear from the bottom up on a vinyl floor, it is most likely signaling that mold or mildew is present.
 As most people know, mold and mildew thrive in moist, dark places, so if they are present in the vinyl, it’s a sign that there is too much moisture in the substrate.
 This can come from an ineffective or non-existent moisture barrier or a leak from somewhere nearby.
 No matter what the source, it’s not good to have moisture trapped underneath the vinyl.

 Unfortunately, installers can make several mistakes when putting in vinyl that can lead to mold and mildew growing.
-It’s important to do everything possible to make sure that the moisture in the room and in the substrate is under control before laying on the finished flooring.
+It’s important to do everything possible to make sure that the moisture in the room and in the substrate is under control before laying the finished flooring.

 Filed Under: Resilient Tagged With: mildew and vinyl, moisture vinyl floors, mold and mildew, mold and vinyl, vinyl floors and mold